akvilary/sqlconstructor/README.md

 def main():
     # you could set default values of variables inside of cached result
-    # and reset it later.
+    # and reassign them later.
     # Or do not set them in cached result at all and set them later.
     container: sc.SqlContainer = get_product_query()
-    # set/reset variables to existing container
+    # set/reassign variables to existing container
     container(quality='Best', brand_id=1)